kudobuilder/kudo/keps/0035-json-schema-export.md

 #### Additional Attributes

 JSON-Schema already provides good support for generated UIs, but it can be enhanced.
-Additionally, we do not want to adopt the full schema yet, there is a different KEP for that.
+Additionally, we do not want to adopt the full nested structure with alternatives and references yet, there is a different KEP for that.
+The additional attributes should provide a step in the direction to generate a good UI from it

 All of the additional attributes are fully optional.